-The Social Work Certificate is issued upon student request and completion of the below courses.
+The Social Work Certificate is issued by the Office of the University Registrar upon student request and completion of the below courses.
 The certificate includes concentrated coursework in social work designed for students who wish to supplement their academic interest or goals.

-SWK 300 Introduction to Social Work SWK 320 Human Behavior and the Social Environment I SWK 321 Human Behavior and the Social Environment II SWK 330 Social Work Issues and Policy
+SWK 300 Introduction to Social Work

+Human Behavior and the Social Environment I SWK 320

+Human Behavior and the Social Environment II SWK 321

+SWK 330 Social Work Issues and Policy